Can you imagine Texas history without Texas longhorn cattle???

 - The first patent in the United States for BARBED WIRE was issued in 1867 to Lucien B. Smith.
 Following, fencing lead to a reduction of Texas longhorn cattle in the wilds.
 To find out more read our blog IMMUNE TO DISEASE WHICH PLAYED A ROLE IN DEPLETING A BREED, HOW?

 This shocking threat of the disappearance of a ‘ICONIC TEXAS SYMBOL’ compelled the Government to take action.

-Will C. Barnes, John H. Hatton and William Earl Drummond are three noteworthy names associated with having had the amazing foresight to preserve the Texas longhorn cattle breed.
-All three were with the Forest Services, when Barnes is said to have taken the lead in establishing this herd.
+Will C. Barnes, John H. Hatton and William Earl Drummond are three noteworthy names.
+They all had the amazing foresight to preserve the Texas longhorn cattle breed.
+Additionally, all three worked for the Forest Services.
+Nonetheless, many believe that Barnes took the lead to establish this herd.
 He succeeded in raising funds through his networking with Sen. John B. Kendrick, a former Texas trail boss who managed to persuade Congress to fund a government herd.

 The Wichita Mountains Wildlife Refuge Texas Longhorn Cattle Herd

-- Over the first few years, many more potential bulls and their progeny were eliminated from the program in order to keep the longhorn herd as pure as possible.
+- Over the first few years the focus of the Wildlife Refuge was to keep the longhorn herd pure.
+Subsequently, many more potential bulls and their progeny were eliminated from the program.

-- Although records are no longer kept today, accurate records of the WR herd were maintained from the beginning
+- Although records are no longer kept today, the Wildlife Refuge maintained accurate records of the WR herd from the beginning.

 Describing their horns- ‘No two sets of horns are alike……some have horns standing up in rolling spirals and others wide needle- pointed horns point straight up.’